puffscoin/ethereumjs-abi/README.md

-# ethereumjs-abi
+# puffscoinjs-abi

-Module implementing the [PUFFScoin ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) in Javascript.
+Module implementing the PUFFScoin ABI for contracts in Javascript.
 Can be used with RPC libraries for communication or with puffscoinjs-vm to implement a fully fledged simulator.

 ## Usage